 When talking about word of mouth, we’re mostly concerned with direct and referral traffic.
 And in terms of conversion attribution, these two channels have substantial overlap.

 This overlap means that the conversion path involves more than one channel.
 For example, when an affiliate recommends the product to a potential customer who clicks the affiliate link but doesn’t purchase, only to visit the website later again directly and finally purchase the product.

 In a first-touch attribution model, this conversion would be attributed to the referral channel.
 The customer’s first touchpoint was the affiliate link, so a commission should be paid to the affiliate.

 In general, the more overlap there is between channels, the more you should focus on creating synergy between them.
 If word of mouth is one of the key drivers for your conversions, you can promote it through various channels—investing in product development, customer success, and onboarding as well as expanding your reach by launching an affiliate program.

 What to consider before launching an affiliate program?

 A precondition for starting an affiliate program is that you have established a sales funnel that already converts.
 You cannot expect affiliates to drive all of your conversions for you.

 An affiliate program is for scale and distribution.
 Affiliates have no incentive to build landing pages to a website that doesn’t convert.
 Conversion rate is an important selling point when trying to attract the most influential affiliates to join your program.
-The same way that customer engagement plays a crucial role for your sales, engagement with affiliates matters also.
+In the same way that customer engagement plays a crucial role in your sales, engagement with affiliates matters, too.